airswap/airswap-about/technology/makers.md

 # Makers

-Makers run web servers that implement the RFQ and Last Look APIs using JSON-RPC [over HTTP](https://www.jsonrpc.org/historical/json-rpc-over-http.html) or WebSocket.
+Makers run web servers that implement APIs like RFQ and LastLook using JSON-RPC [over HTTP](https://www.jsonrpc.org/historical/json-rpc-over-http.html) or WebSocket.
 To be reachable by clients, servers run at public endpoints with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled.
 To become discoverable, server URLs are added to the [Registry](deployments.md) smart contract, which is queried by clients.

 ## Introduction

 AirSwap liquidity providers are **makers**, generally online and quoting, with **takers** on the other side of each trade.
 At the lower protocol level, where the software used by makers and takers interacts with Ethereum, there are **signers**, who set and cryptographically sign terms (an order), and **senders** who submit those terms for settlement on the Swap contract.

 For the RFQ protocol, a server is always the **signer** and the client is always the **sender**.
-For Last Look, the client is always the **signer** and a server is always the **sender**.
+For LastLook, the client is always the **signer** and a server is always the **sender**.

 - **Nonces** are unique identifiers for swaps and used for cancels.
 They should be generated incrementally but might execute out of order.
 - **URLs** may be to either HTTP or WebSocket servers using `https` or `wss` respectively.